qlik-oss/sense-installer/README.md

-# Qlik Sense installation and operations CLI
+# Qlik Sense installation and operations CLIdsdsds

 - [Qlik Sense installation and operations CLI](#qlik-sense-installation-and-operations-cli)
   - [About](#about)